cassiozen/mithryn-ttrpg/players guide.md

 #### How Tags Work

-When a tag is clearly relevant to what the PC is attempting, it lowers the target number (TN) of the roll by the PC's rank (making success easier).
+When a tag is clearly relevant to what the PC is attempting, it lowers the target number (TN) of the roll by the PC’s rank (making success easier).

 Example: Ariad has Rank 2 and the tag Animal Whisperer.
 Calming a frightened horse normally calls for a Will roll.
 Her Will TN is 14, but since the tag clearly applies, she lowers it to 12.
 She rolls 12 and succeeds.